Try a fun and frugal knitting technique: Magic Ball Yarn

 Ravelry actually has 27 free knitting patterns that are especially suited to Magic Ball knitting.
 You can find that collection here, if you like a lot of possible choices.
 But if your head would spin from looking through 27 patterns, you can keep reading, as I’ve chosen the two most popular patterns each of hats, scarves, cowls, and shawls, and listed them below.

-Magic Cowl: This pattern creates a larger, cushier cowl that can be worn either long or wrapped around the neck a couple times.
+5. Magic Cowl: This pattern creates a large, cushy cowl that can be worn either long or wrapped around the neck a couple times.

 So if you’re looking for a fun way to use scrap yarn and create something unique, why not give Magic Ball Knitting a try?